 For an overview of how agent delivery works, view the Agent Delivery Process Flowchart (PDF).

 Applying to Automatically Receive Absentee Ballot Applications for All Elections

 If you are an eligible voter who reasonably believes that you will be unable to go to your polling place for one of the reasons allowed on an ongoing basis, you may request to receive an application for an absentee ballot before each election by completing the Application to Automatically Receive Absentee Ballot Applications (PDF).

 Presidential-only Absentee Ballots

-Voters who were eligible voters in Minnesota, but moved to another state within 30 days of the General Election (have moved since October 7, 2012), and are not eligible to vote in the state to which they moved, may vote for President and Vice-President only by completing and returning the Presidential Absentee Application (PDF).
+Voters who were eligible voters in Minnesota, but moved to another state within 30 days of the General Election, and are not eligible to vote in the state to which they moved, may vote for President and Vice-President only by completing and returning the Presidential Absentee Application (PDF).